mspnp/go-batcher/README.md

 - The pause logic is an existing feature that delays new batches for a fixed amount of time, but it might be nice to have an exponential back-off.

-- Currently the only shared capacity rate limiter is for Azure.
+- Currently the only LeaseManager is for Azure Blob Storage.
 It would be nice to add support for Zookeeper, Consul, etcd, redis/redsync, or similar.

 - There is currently no way to prioritize Operations so they are released before other Batches, but now that the Buffer is a double linked list, this would be possible.